JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 |   | __Total:__ | __7443__ | __11037__ | __3168__ |

 That's a net loss of 4,275 social rented homes as a direct result of Southwark's regeneration schemes to date and the [GLA has predicted](https://www.london.gov.uk/press-releases/assembly/darren-johnson/loss-of-social-housing-through-estate-regeneration) that Southwark will lose 2,051 social rented homes as a result of schemes in its current pipeline (far more than any other borough).
-In addition, we can't even be sure that the replacement social rented housing provided isn't actually affordable rent or won't morph into it - see the [CPO Public Inquiry](https://youtu.be/x0CIUdfA-JU?t=4m12s), our [corporate complaint](http://crappistmartin.github.io/images/Corporate_Complaint_15_Dec_2015Final.pdf) and [this local news article](http://crappistmartin.github.io/images/SN_affordablerent.pdf) for evidence of this.
+In addition, we can't even be sure that the replacement social rented housing provided isn't actually affordable rent or won't morph into it - see the [CPO Public Inquiry](https://youtu.be/x0CIUdfA-JU?t=4m12s), our [corporate complaint](http://crappistmartin.github.io/images/Corporate_Complaint_15_Dec_2015Final.pdf), [full list of tenure breaches](http://crappistmartin.github.io/images/section106_tenure_breaches.pdf) and [local news article](http://crappistmartin.github.io/images/SN_affordablerent.pdf) for evidence of this.

 ## Southwark's estate regeneration pipeline
 Despite widespread criticism, Southwark is [ploughing ahead](/2015-03-28-manifesto-for-destruction-of-council-estates/) with further regeneration plans, largely informed by a Savills ['Asset Performance Evaluation'](http://moderngov.southwark.gov.uk/documents/s55626/Appendix%204%20Savills%20Evaluation.pdf) undertaken last year (the assets being our council homes).